01 of 08

 Clean Tile Surface with Clean Cloth

 Allow the grout to set up for about 1 hour or until it is firm.
 Clean the haze from the tile surfaces, using a clean rag or a microfiber cloth that is very slightly dampened with water.
-Wipe off the residual haze, rinsing frequently in clean, warm water.
+Wipe off the residual haze, rinsing the cloth frequently in clean, warm water.
 Lightly clean the tooled joints and any exposed grout lines along the edges of the tile installation.Continue to 8 of 8 below.

 08 of 08